Premenstrual syndrome: Signs and symptoms

 Any disruptive, cyclical symptom could be a symptom of PMS, and some sources have suggested that the number of claimed symptoms could exceed even 200.
 However, some symptoms are relatively common in PMS.
 Common emotional and non-specific symptoms include stress, anxiety, difficulty with sleep, headache, feeling tired, mood swings, increased emotional sensitivity, and changes in interest in sex.
 Problems with concentration and memory may occur.
 There may also be depression or anxiety.

 Common physical symptoms include bloating, bilateral breast tenderness, and headache.

 The exact symptoms and their intensity vary significantly from person to person, and even somewhat from cycle to cycle and over time.
 Most people with premenstrual syndrome experience only a few of the possible symptoms, in a relatively predictable pattern.
 Additionally, which symptoms are accepted as evidence of PMS varies by culture.
 For example, women in China report feeling cold but do not report negative affect as part of PMS, while women in the US report negative affect but not feeling cold as part of PMS.

 The exclusion of certain symptoms associated with the menstrual cycle can pose a challenge for researchers.
-For example, period pain, which is extremely common, is excluded, as it does not appear until menstruation is beginning.
+For example, period pain, which is common, is excluded, as it does not usually appear until menstruation, but some experience period pain prior.
 However, any kind of pain can contribute to stress, difficulty with sleep, fatigue, irritability, and other symptoms that do count towards a PMS diagnosis.